KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 • Bank card verification

-The KYC procedure in the ICO
+KYC procedure in the ICO

 Identification answers the following questions:

-• That’s what the money’s for.
+• That’s what money is for

-• Where they came from.
+• Where they are coming from.

 Who should implement KYC, AML and crypto sanctions in the sphere